Arkham/elm-chords/README.md

         |> List.filterMap identity
 ```

-This will parse the chords and generate some voicings for those chords, which
+This will parse the chords and generate some voicings, which you will be able to
-you will be able to display to SVG using `Chords.Instruments.Diagram.view` :)
+export to snazzy SVGs using `Chords.Instruments.Chart.view` :)

+## Tests

+Pull the repo and run `elm-test`